Links

 Gas Fees

-The amount that each Gas fee costs depends on the Blockchain you use and can vary greatly over time.
-More info on those below, but here is a quick summary.
+The amount that each Gas fee costs depends on the Blockchain you use and can vary significantly over time.
+Ethereum and Polygon MATIC are currently supported and are compared below.

 Commission fees